 The passing percentage of CEU graduates was higher than the national passing percentage in all licensure examinations taken by the graduates in the past year.
-There were two Dentistry, one Nursing, five Optometry and one Graduate School for Guidance and Counseling graduates who placed in the top 10 of their respective Licensure Examinations.
+M There were two (2) Dentistry graduates who placed in the top 10of Dentistry Licensure Exam, one (1) from the Nursing, five (5) from the Optometry and one (1) from the Graduate School for Guidance and Counseling Licensure Examination.